Sustainable solutions are needed to ensure water supply, minimise flood risk, and safeguard the environment.

 Course structureThis course is delivered via a mixture of online lectures, workshops and practical sessions.

 On successful completion of this course, you will be able to:

-- Describe the rationale and drivers for adopting more integrated approaches to water management,
+- Describe the rationale and drivers for adopting more integrated approaches and systems thinking to water management,

 - Frameworks for integrated water management,